jewwiid/tradesbookie/replit.md

-# TV and Product Installation Referral Platform
+# Advanced Booking Platform for Tradespeople

 ## Overview
-This project is a sophisticated TV and product installation referral platform connecting service providers with customers.
-It features an advanced booking and lead management system, leveraging intelligent technological solutions for personalized product recommendations and comprehensive product care analysis.
-The platform aims to be a leading solution for connecting customers with skilled installers, streamlining the installation process, and offering valuable product care insights.
-It is designed to support multiple retailers, moving beyond single-retailer exclusivity to capture a broader market, enhancing market potential and business vision.
+This project is a sophisticated booking platform designed for tradespeople to connect with customers and secure quality leads.
+It features an advanced booking and lead management system, leveraging intelligent technological solutions for personalized service matching and comprehensive job analysis.
+The platform aims to be Ireland's leading booking platform for tradespeople, starting with TV installation services and expanding to all trades.
+It is designed as a comprehensive marketplace for tradespeople to access quality leads, with TV installation as the flagship service expanding to support all trade categories.

 ## User Preferences
 - Focus on practical, actionable intelligence over generic information